Two professionals in a meaningful conversation

 Why These Distinctions Matter

-Clients who experience well-practised professional coaching often describe it in similar terms:
+When clients experience well-practiced professional coaching, they often describe it in similar ways:

 “It felt lighter.
 Clearer.
 Like the answers were mine all along.”